Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 MA (Maternity Allowance)

 A government benefit for pregnant women who don't qualify for Statutory Maternity Pay - typically self-employed workers, those who recently changed jobs, or those earning below the SMP threshold.
-Paid by Jobcentre Plus for up to 39 weeks at GBP184.03 per week or 90% of average weekly earnings (whichever is lower).
+Paid by Jobcentre Plus for up to 39 weeks at £194.32 per week or 90% of average weekly earnings (whichever is lower).
+Rate shown is for 2026/27 tax year - check GOV.UK for current rates.

 MATB1